Irish elk

 The Irish elk (Megaloceros giganteus), also called the giant deer or Irish deer, is an extinct species of deer in the genus Megaloceros and is one of the largest deer that ever lived.
-Its range extended across Eurasia during the Pleistocene, from Ireland to Lake Baikal in Siberia.
-The most recent remains of the species have been carbon dated to about 7,700 years ago in western Russia.
+Its range extended across northern Eurasia during the Pleistocene, from Ireland (where it is known from abundant remains found in bogs) to Lake Baikal in Siberia.
+The most recent remains of the species have been radiocarbon dated to about 7,700 years ago in western Russia.
+Its antlers, which can span 3.5 m across, are the largest known of any deer.
+It is not closely related to either living species called the elk, with it being widely agreed that its closest living relatives are fallow deer (Dama).

-The Irish elk is known from abundant skeletal remains which have been found in bogs in Ireland.
-It is not closely related to either of the living species currently called elk: Alces alces (the European elk, known in North America as the moose) or Cervus canadensis (the North American elk or wapiti).
-For this reason, the name "giant deer" is used in some publications, instead of "Irish elk".
-Although one study suggested that the Irish elk was closely related to the red deer (Cervus elaphus), most other phylogenetic analyses support the thesis that their closest living relatives are fallow deer (Dama).